NoBlackBoxes/LastBlackBox/course/bootcamp/day_5/Morning.md

 Task 4: Live stream the camera feed
 -----------------------------------

+>Note: There is a version called cameraStream2.py - this is recommended for newer RaspPis and OS-versions!
+Ensure you have picamera2 installed (follow these instructions: https://github.com/raspberrypi/picamera2)

+*The following can be deprecated, try the cameraStream2.py first!
+However, the main idea, live streaming the camera per web-browser is the same!*

 I prepared a file called cameraStream.py – this is based on the basic streaming example of **picamera** (<https://picamera.readthedocs.io/en/release-1.13/recipes2.html#web-streaming>)